min2ha/ukwa-site/content/target/59410/index.en.md

   "subject": "Brexit"
 }

-# AgeUK Blog: It is wrong and unfair to denigrate older people because of the EU Referendum result

 Comments on the abuse and denigration heaped on older people by Remain supporters following the vote to leave the EU.